Jack Doyle (American football): 2016

-On March 3, 2016, the Indianapolis Colts extended a qualifying offer to Doyle as a restricted free agent.
-On April 24, 2016, Doyle accepted his one-year, $1.67 million restricted free agent tender after he did not receive any control offers from any other team.
+On March 3, 2016, the Colts extended a qualifying offer to Doyle as a restricted free agent.
+On April 24, he accepted his one-year, $1.67 million restricted free agent tender after not getting any control offers from any other team.
 Doyle entered training camp slated as the secondary starting tight end on the depth chart after Coby Fleener departed during free agency.
 Head coach Chuck Pagano officially named Doyle and Dwayne Allen the starting tight ends to begin the regular season.

-He started in the Indianapolis Colts' season-opener against the Detroit Lions and caught three passes for 35-yards and two touchdowns in their 39–35 loss.
-It became Doyle's first multi-touchdown game of his career.
-On October 23, 2016, he caught a season-high nine passes for 78-yards and a touchdown in the Colts' 34–26 victory at the Tennessee Titans in Week 7.
-Doyle completed the 2016 season with 59 receptions for 584 receiving yards and five touchdowns in 16 games and 14 starts.
+Doyle started in the season-opening 39–35 loss to the Detroit Lions and caught three passes for 35 yards and two touchdowns, marking his first multi-touchdown game of his career.
+During a Week 7 34–26 road victory over the Titans, Doyle had a season-high nine receptions for 78 yards and a touchdown.

+Doyle finished the 2016 season with 59 receptions for 584 yards and five touchdowns in 16 games and 14 starts.